 Financial institutions will require a copy of the Grant of Probate (or equivalent) so representatives can access the assets of the deceased.
 If the deceased resided or died overseas and the grant of probate was issued there, it will not automatically be accepted as a grant to entitle the collection of UK assets.

-Depending on the country, a new grant will need to be obtained or probate can be resealed.
+Depending on the country, a new grant will need to be obtained or when obtaining probate this can be resealed.
 Similarly, if the deceased was a UK resident with overseas assets, you may be required to either obtain Probate or reseal the existing Grant of Probate in the country where the asset exists.

 The Grant of Probate (or equivalent document) is sealed for use in the country in which it was issued.
 If an Estate has assets located in another country, a probate reseal can be issued to avoid having to apply again in the country in which the assets are located.